phanclan/vault-benchmark-perfstandbys/docs/slides/nomad-getting-started.md

 # Submit a Job

 - Now that we have a simple cluster, we can use it to schedule a job.
-We should still have the `example.nomad` job file from before, but verify that the count is still set to `3`.
+- We should still have the `example.nomad` job file.
+Verify that the count is set to `3`.
-- Then, use the [job run command][4] to submit the job:
+- Then, use the [`nomad job run` command][4] to submit the job:
-  - We can see in the output that the scheduler assigned two of the tasks for one of the client nodes and the remaining task to the second client.
+  - Note in the output that the scheduler assigned two of the tasks to one of the client nodes and the remaining task to the second client.

 ```shell
 $ nomad job run example.nomad